nextflow-io/nextflow/docs/channel.rst

 fromSRA
 -------

+.. note:: This feature requires Nextflow version 19.04.0 or later.

 The ``fromSRA`` method queries the `NCBI SRA <https://www.ncbi.nlm.nih.gov/sra>`_ database and returns a channel emitting the FASTQ files matching the specified criteria i.e project or accession number(s).
 For example::